Classification of nilpotent Lie superalgebras of multiplier-rank $\leq 2$: Multiplier-rank nilpotent Lie superalgebras

-The multiplier-rank $0$ case was also considered in \cite[Theorem 3.5]{S.Nayak}, where the multipliers was described in terms of non-super dimensions.
+The multiplier-rank $0$ case was also considered in \cite[Theorem 3.5]{S.Nayak}, where the multiplier was described in terms of non-super dimensions.
 For completeness, we give a proof, which is also somewhat different from the one in \cite[Theorem 3.5]{S.Nayak}.